What was your first experience climbing?

 Any style of climbing that you particularly dislike?

-I do not particularly dislike any form of climbing.
-I have preferences, but I firmly believe in being a well rounded climber.
+I love all styles of rock climbing.
+Rock climbing is fun, everytime.
+I firmly believe in being a well rounded climber.
 My weakness is in face climbing, so I’ve been working on that a lot.
-I think it will make me a better crack climber too.
 As Lisa Hathaway says “Climbing is good for Climbing!”

 Where are your favorite areas to climb?

-Indian Creek, near Moab, is my favorite place to climb.
-It feels a lot like a second home to me.
-I also really enjoy climbing at Joshua Tree, The Black Canyon of Gunnison, Unaweep, Zion, Enchanted Rock, Tennessee Wall, Red River Gorge, and any desert tower of course!
+Indian Creek, Joshua Tree, The Black Canyon of Gunnison, Unaweep, Zion, Enchanted Rock, Tennessee Wall, Red River Gorge, Sicily, Gritstone, La Pedriza, Yosemite, Red Rocks, Flagstaff, and any desert tower of course!

 Tell us about your all-time favorite climb.